oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   forwards Application Messages that match Client Subscriptions.

--   closes the Network Connection from the Client.
+-   accepts DISCONNECT requests from connected Clients.

 and/or

--   accepts messages from a Broadcast Address.
+-   accepts messages from a Multicast Address.

 and/or

--   opens an MQTT Network Connection to an MQTT Server
+-   opens an MQTT Network Connection to an MQTT Server.

 -   accepts Application Messages from the MQTT Server and forwards some or all to MQTT-SN Clients.